Digital Marketing 11 min read

 Important Google algorithm updates (2011 to 2021)

-By understanding the history and impact of Google algorithm updates pre-2021, you can strategize your SEO wisely.
+By understanding SEO and the impact of Google algorithm updates to how you optimize, you can strategize your SEO wisely.
 Not only will this help inform your plans today, but it’ll also help you predict crucial trends for search engines and their users in the near future.

 - February 2011 – Panda